 (jointly with Biology, Chemistry, Math/Stat)

 Furthermore, since computer science is an enabler for advancement in so many areas, our computer science faculty have opportunities to find collaborations within the broader University.
-With our involvement in the Bioinformatics and Computational Biology program, we interact most closely with the Departments of Biology, Mathematics & Statistics, and Chemistry, and the School of Medicine.
-Computer Science faculty and students also have interactions with SLU's College of Engineering, School of Business, Law School, College for Public Health and Social Justice, Center for Digital Humanities, and the many other departments found at SLU.
+With our involvement in the Bioinformatics and Computational Biology and the Data Science programs, we interact most closely with the Departments of Biology, Mathematics & Statistics, and Chemistry, and the School of Medicine.
+Computer Science faculty and students also interact with SLU's College of Arts and Sciences, School of Business, Law School, College for Public Health and Social Justice, the Taylor Geospatial Institute, and the Center for Digital Humanities.

 St. Louis Region